canonical/snapd/HACKING.md

 > `<target-directory>` can be any directory that is listed in `$PATH`, as it is assumed further in the guidelines of this document.
-You may consider creating a dedicated directory and adding it to `$PATH`, or you may chose using one of the conventional Linux directories (e.g. `/usr/local/bin`)
+You may consider creating a dedicated directory and adding it to `$PATH`, or you may choose to use one of the conventional Linux directories (e.g. `/usr/local/bin`)

 #### Building spread VM images